Loading...

 So if you fill balloons with those gases, they would actually sink.

-All of them are colourless gases.
+All of them are colorless gases.

 So some common uses.

-It's used in breathing mixtures, as well as cooling devices for super cooling, things like CERN, the Large Hadron Collider.
+Helium is used in balloons, it's used in breathing mixtures as well as cooling devices for super cooling.

 Neon, as we know, is used in neon signs, high voltage indicators.